 In support of the 2012 Subdivision Staging Policy (SSP), a Transportation Policy Area Review (TPAR) analysis was performed for each policy area in the county to test the roadway network's adequacy in 2040 (see chart below).
 The year 2040 TPAR analysis took into account buildout of all the adopted master plans by the year 2040 in combination with the implementation of all the unbuilt master planned projects anticipated to be constructed by 2040.
 It should be noted that this analysis differs from TPAR analysis for year 2024 that is currently used in the context of the regulatory review process.
-It should also be noted that, unlike the local area traffic analysis performed in support of this Master Plan, the segment of Midcounty Highway (M-83) between Middlebrook Road and Montgomery Village Avenue was not included in the year 2040 TPAR analysis.
-This resulted in the Montgomery Village/Airpark Policy Area (labeled 'MVA' in the chart below) marginally failing the roadway adequacy test during the evening peak hour.
-If the unbuilt segment of Midcounty Highway (M-83) or the Planning Department's preferred transit and MD 355 BRT alternatives had been assumed in the 2012 SSP year 2040 TPAR analysis, the Montgomery

-Village/Airpark Policy Area would likely have shown roadway adequacy for the currently adopted Plan in year 2040.
+It should also be noted that, unlike the local area traffic analysis performed in support of this Master Plan, the segment of Midcounty Highway (M-83) between Middlebrook Road and Montgomery Village Avenue was not included in the year 2040 TPAR analysis when it was conducted back in the 2011-12 timeframe.
+This resulted in the Montgomery Village/Airpark Policy Area (labeled 'MVA' in the following chart) marginally failing the roadway adequacy test during the evening peak hour.
+If the unbuilt segment of Midcounty Highway (M-83) another roadway or transit (i.e., MD 255 BRT) alternative been assumed as part of the transportation network in the 2012 SSP year 2040 TPAR analysis, the Montgomery Village/Airpark Policy Area would likely have shown roadway adequacy for the currently adopted Plan in year 2040.
 Given that the Montgomery Village Master Plan area is a small subset of a much larger policy area and the magnitude of planned growth in Montgomery Village is anticipated to be relatively minor, the transportation network is considered to be in balance with the land use and densities proposed by the Montgomery Village Master Plan.